 From what I observe, I see a world where nearly every form of evil is not only permitted, but justified.
 Evil is almost never discouraged.
 In fact, we’re taught (directly or indirectly) that confronting evil is none of our business.
 When we see someone we know with dozens of sexual partners, we just laugh it off, or ignore it.
 All the while we all absolutely know the consequences that arise from such behavior, and we know that the fix isn’t a condom or an abortion.
 We know that those things do not end well.
 They end in heartbreak, loneliness, sickness, hard times, hard choices, and mental duress.
 Those situations can grow worse as you go along, and can lead to feelings of worthlessness, and can give a person the idea that they’ve got “nothing to lose”.
 The whole thing from beginning to end was evil.. not the person, but the spirit behind those actions.

 I’m reminded of a time I went to Vegas when I was young.
 I got into the habit of “gambling to pay for my meals.”.
 I’d go to a $1 blackjack table and bet $1.
 If I lost, I’d bet $2, if I lost again, I’d bet $4, and so on, doubling the bet every time, until I finally won.
 Every time I won, I gained $1 towards my meal.
 I’m pretty good at math, and I knew full well that this strategy could balloon out of control, but I really didn’t believe it’d actually happen.
 But one morning, I found myself needing to cough up $512 to continue trying to “pay for breakfast”.
-Luckily for me, I stopped there.. but it was absolutely amazing to realize me how using that strategy could work out, day after day, and then all of the sudden, I was in way over my head (was a lot of money at the time).
+Luckily for me, I stopped there.. but it was absolutely amazing to have been using that strategy, day after day, and then all of the sudden, I was in way over my head ($500 was a lot of money at the time).
 I often look back on that experience and I can relate that to many other more broad things.
 Many of us know wrong when we see it, but we tell ourselves “it’s not that bad”, “it’s not going to happen today”, “we’ll stop before it gets out of hand”.. until it’s out of hand and we have no recourse.

 I’ve realized that it’s not the gun that’s evil.
 It’s not the playing cards that are evil.
 It’s not the sex that is evil.
 Even the alcohol isn’t evil.
 The evil comes when we choose to make decisions that we know are wrong, and allow ourselves to get away with it.
 We let our friends do things that we know are both wrong and destructive (even though we cannot see to what extent), and we remain silent, “hoping for the best” when we know better.
 We watch our children spend hours online, knowing the dangers, and watching their attitudes gradually shift in a bad direction.
 We watch our children in decline and we tell ourselves that we’re doing the right thing by staying out of it.